rex-makusia/DevOps-Engineer-Not-Tools-Engineer/Key-ideas-Two.md

 ## 18.Infrastructure as code philosophy: Focus on the principles behind IaC rather than specific tools—understand idempotency, versioning, and state management.

-## 19. Metric-driven optimization: Develop skills in identifying and tracking meaningful metrics that drive actual business outcomes rather than vanity metrics.
+## 19. Metric-driven optimization:
-Complexity management: Learn to recognize and minimize unnecessary complexity, which often comes from layering tools without clear purpose.
+Develop skills in identifying and tracking meaningful metrics that drive actual business outcomes rather than vanity metrics.

 ## 20.Complexity management:
 Learn to recognize and minimize unnecessary complexity, which often comes from layering tools without clear purpose.